SkylineSpartabots/RobotErrorIdentifier/README.txt

 Note: These should all be printed to the system terminal (System.out.println(message);) and will automatically be sent to the .dsevents file.

+If you want to tag errors by subsystem, please add the subsystem name (case sensitive) as you declared in the "config.txt" file.
+Example: S_LOG !!!
+Error: <timestamp> "SUBSYSTEM_NAME_HERE: message" !!!
+E_LOG

+Actuators are components (Talons, solenoids, etc.).
+If you want to view errors coming from a specific actuator, surround the name of the actuator with "@".
+Example: S_LOG !!!
+Error: <timestamp> "@ACTUATOR_NAME_HERE@ message" !!!
+E_LOG

+These filter types can be combined.
+Example: S_LOG !!!
+Error: <timestamp> "SUBSYSTEM_NAME_HERE: @ACTUATOR_NAME_HERE@ message" !!!
+E_LOG
+Example (Filled): S_LOG !!!
+Error: <29.76> Drive: @Right Front Master@ Motor burnt out !!!
+E_LOG

+These special characters should be tagged onto your messages in your "printing to .dsevents" class.
+(We call it TelemetryUtil).

 Examples of what the client can parse through:

 Input: